The Laminated Brow Is Dead

 The eyebrow trends you’ll see everywhere in 2024

 A more natural and feathery aesthetic is to be expected in 2024, says Maya Regan, beauty trends researcher and writer at Stylus.
 “As we’ve seen with various new brow product launches this year, like serums targeting hair growth, a more natural and feathery aesthetic is taking shape for effortless styling,” says Regan.
 “Waxes and serum-infused gel formulas are packed with conditioning ingredients that nourish while achieving a desired level of volume, definition and versatile shaping.”
-Think The Ordinary Multi-Peptide Lash and Brow Serum, £12.40, Ukbrow Eyebrow Serum, £38, and Vegamour GRO Volumizing Brow Serum, £78, all of which feature hair-strengthening peptides.
+Think The Ordinary Multi-Peptide Lash and Brow Serum, Lumify Eye Illuminations Nourishing Lash & Brow Serum, and Vegamour GRO Volumizing Brow Serum, all of which feature hair-strengthening peptides.
 If that’s too tame, there are “anti-perfectionist” brows, adds Regan, inspired by TikTok’s “villain makeup” (filled in and dramatically arched) and the resurgence of the indie sleaze aesthetic: bleached (whether faux or genuine) and thin in shape.
-Finally, if you aren’t interested in trends, but want to refresh your brows, Gushchina pinpoints “brow mapping”, a concept which uses your facial features (like the nose) to determine the best shape and structure.
+Finally, if you aren’t interested in trends, but want to refresh your brows, Gushchina pinpoints “brow mapping,” a concept which uses your facial features (like the nose) to determine the best shape and structure.

 AdvertisementADVERTISEMENT